 Strangely, I actually had to reread all the articles published about Presumi to piece together what happened along my own journey.
 The shit that happens on a daily basis when you’re running a startup means you don’t really keep track.
 This story will likely be a bit lengthy for your average blog post, but I hope we’ll both learn something by the end.

 I started working on Presumi after getting back from a Product Design internship at Palantir.
-I’d spent the last 3 months of late 2015 in Palo Alto working on… well, some pretty interesting projects.
+I’d spent the last 3 months of late 2015 in Palo Alto and came back to the life of a university student, applying for part-time roles to support my studies.

-I was a university student.
 I’d been a job seeker since I was 15 and I knew the pain that people felt when they didn’t hear back from an employer.
-It’s not just “not getting a job” — there’s a perpetual self-deprecation that comes with not receiving feedback due to unknowing.
+It’s not just “not getting a job” — there’s a perpetual self-deprecation that comes with not receiving any response.
+Armed with some design and coding skills, I ventured out to make something that would ease the pain of applying for multiple jobs concurrently.

-This was a big achievement at the time — a product that I’d built in a week now had hundreds of people submitting ideas for new features and bug reports.
-But you begin to realise how relatively small it is in scheme of things and I could never have predicted everything that came next.
+This was a huge achievement for me at the time — a product that I’d built in a week now had hundreds of people submitting ideas for new features and sending me bug reports.

 Meeting the Community